ctb/titus-blog/src/2017-sourmash-sra-microbial-wgs.rst

 How do you dance lightly across the surface of 400,000 data sets?
 -----------------------------------------------------------------

 tl;dr?
-We're sipping from the beginning of each SRA data set only.
+To avoid downloading all the things, we're sipping from the beginning of each SRA data set only.

 The main problem we faced in looking at the SRA is that whole genome shotgun data sets are individually rather large (typically at least